 Michelle worked in professional planning practice for a decade prior to turning to an academic career.
-Since the late 1990s she has forged a globally relevant research programme intent on decolonising the disciplines of geography and planning.
+She is currently a Professor in the School of Geography at Otago, teaching and researching across the disciplines of geography and planning.
 She draws on te ao Mārama and mātauranga Māori to challenge the possibilities for sustainable urban and environmental planning.
 Her research involves many overseas collaborations in the UK, Scandinavia, Australia and Canada.
-She has produced more than 160 research outputs from 26 research grants.
-Michelle is Associate Editor of Local Environment: The International Journal of Justice and Sustainability.
+She has produced more than 170 research outputs from 30 research grants.
+Michelle is Editor of Local Environment: The International Journal of Justice and Sustainability.
 She is also on the Editorial Boards for the Journal of Urbanism and MAI Journal (a journal of indigenous scholarship).
 In 2018 Michelle was the recipient of national research awards from both the NZ Geographical Society and the NZ Planning Institute, and was the recipient of a National Teaching Excellence Award in the Kaupapa Māori category.
+She is currently a research programme leader with Ngā Pae o te Māramatanga.
 Michelle has been an Elder in Presbyterian churches in Aotearoa since the late 1980s, and is a Quinquennial Fellow of Knox College.

-Head of Salmond College since 2014
+Head of Salmond College since December 2019

-Master of Knox College since 2015
+Head of Knox College since May 2021